Proposed Administrative Rules

 GOVERNMENT GROWTH IMPACT STATEMENT

-(1) The proposed rule does not create or eliminate a government program.
+1. The proposed rules do not create or eliminate a government program.

-(2) Implementation of the proposed rule does not require the creation of new employee positions or the elimination of existing employee positions.
+2. Implementation of the proposed rules does not require the creation of new employee positions or the elimination of existing employee positions.

-(3) Implementation of the proposed rule does not require an increase or decrease in future legislative appropriations to the agency.
+3. Implementation of the proposed rules does not require an increase or decrease in future legislative appropriations to the agency.

-(4) The proposed rule does not require an increase or decrease in fees paid to the agency.
+4. The proposed rules do not require an increase or decrease in fees paid to the agency.

-(7) The proposed rule does not increase or decrease the number of individuals subject to the rule's applicability.
+7. The proposed rules do not increase or decrease the number of individuals subject to the rules’ applicability.

-(8) The proposed rule does not positively or adversely affect this state's economy.
+8. The proposed rules do not positively or adversely affect this state's economy.

-Comments on the proposal may be submitted by mail to Pauline Easley, Legal Assistant, Texas Department of Licensing Regulation, P.O.
-Box 12157, Austin, Texas 78711; or by facsimile to (512) 475-3032, or electronically to firstname.lastname@example.org.
+Comments on the proposed rules may be submitted electronically on the Department’s website at https://ga.tdlr.texas.gov:1443/form/gcerules ; by facsimile to (512) 475-3032; or by mail to Monica Nuñez, Legal Assistant, Texas Department of Licensing and Regulation, P.O.
+Box 12157, Austin, Texas 78711.
 The deadline for comments is 30 days after publication in the Texas Register.

-The amendments are proposed under Texas Occupations Code, Chapter 51, which authorize the Commission, the Department’s governing body, to adopt rules as necessary to implement these chapters and any other law establishing a program regulated by the Department.
+The proposed rules are proposed under Texas Occupations Code, Chapters 51 and 455, which authorize the Texas Commission of Licensing and Regulation, the Department’s governing body, to adopt rules as necessary to implement these chapters and any other law establishing a program regulated by the Department.

-The statutory provisions affected by the proposal are those set forth in Texas Occupations Code, Chapters 51 and 455.
-No other statutes, articles, or codes are affected by the proposal.
+The statutory provisions affected by the proposed rules are those set forth in Texas Occupations Code, Chapters 51 and 455.
+No other statutes, articles, or codes are affected by the proposed rules.

 The following words and terms, when used in this subchapter, shall have the following meanings, unless the context clearly indicates otherwise.

-(12) ] Kinesiology--The study of the anatomy, physiology, and mechanics of movement of
+(13) ] Kinesiology--The study of the anatomy, physiology, and mechanics of movement of the human body.

 (A) teaches at a minimum the course of instruction required for a massage therapist license; and